Table of contents

 STEP 5: ENABLE TABLEAU CRM SYNC OUT AND CREATE SCHEDULE

-Everything is set up, all you need to do is create a schedule for your Tableau CRM Sync Out job.
-To do this, click the dropdown arrow at the top-right of the table, and click Sync Out.
+Everything is set up.
+You only need to create a schedule for your Tableau CRM Sync Out job.
+To do this, click the dropdown arrow at the top-right of the table and click Sync Out.

 Flick the toggle, select your connection, and click Save.

-Now, to create your schedule, click the same dropdown then click Schedule.
-Depending on your business requirements, you’ll need to configure this step on your own, but the settings are fairly self explanatory.
+To create your Schedule, click the same dropdown, then click Schedule.
+Depending on your business requirements, you’ll need to configure this step on your own, but the settings are fairly self-explanatory.

 Finally, to perform your first run, click the dropdown one last time and click Run Now.
 This will send your data into Snowflake for the first time.